Meow/Luna/README.md

 http.Post
 ```

-Alternatively, in some cases where you do not want your variable called, you can prefix it with ```:```, which means "treat as variable".
+Alternatively, in some cases where calling the variable is not desired, it can be prefixed with ```:```, which means "treat as variable".
 ```
 player.some_var
 :player.some_var